How To Get Your Toddler to Keep Nap Time

 I get the toys for the quiet bins all over the place.
 I scrounge the dollar store and the dollar area at Target and also have found lots of toys on Amazon and even some on Facebook Marketplace where other mammas sell the old toys of their littles.
 Here are some toys on Amazon that I have found as winners.

-There are a number of sites that have awesome printable some free and some paid.
+There are many sites that have great printables, some free and some paid.
 Here are some of my favorite:

 - Child Care Land